-The core Digital Doorway terminal is a robust digital kiosk with up to four screens, and keyboards with touchpads, built to withstand the rigors of the African climate, enthusiastic use, as well as physical vandalism.
+Physically, the core Digital Doorway terminal is a robust physical kiosk with up to four screens, and keyboards with touch-pads, built to withstand the rigors of the African climate, enthusiastic use, as well as physical vandalism.
 It can be securely bolted to the ground or floor.
-Kiosk terminals are connected to a server running Xubuntu, have connected video cameras, concealed speakers and can be configured for uninterruptible power supplies or solar power.
+Terminals are connected to a server running Xubuntu, have connected video cameras, concealed speakers and can be configured for uninterruptible power supplies or solar power.
 Units can be configured for offline cached accesses or direct internet access via broadband (wireless, cable) or satellite, and remotely administered.
-A key role in adoption of the terminals has been a local champion who can demonstrate the relevance of the device to children's education.
-DDs are technically reliable and can be remotely supported with little need for local support other than a reboot or cleaning.
+A factor in the effective adoption of the terminals has been a local champion who can demonstrate the relevance of the device to children's education.
+DDs are technically reliable and can be remotely supported with little need for local support other than a reboot or cleaning, but as well, it should be noted that local champions also need to encourage use by the community through active engagement processes: presenting the technology is not sufficient.
+Not surprisingly, school children have become the prominent users group with DDs in South Africa, including DD installations in non-school areas.
+While the focus has been upon the production of interfaces in English, materials in South Africa's other official languages can be installed.
+The standard Open Office suite, cached Wikipedia, and multimedia tools are installed for children to explore and create content.

-Additional versions of the DD are being developed, including the lighter and portable 'BEE' in conjunction with UNICEF, targeted at emergency environments (The Communication Initiative Network 2008).
-A visuallyappealing and ventilated portable classroom or public space version called the Container DD has also been developed.
+Additional versions of the DD are being developed, including the lighter and portable 'BEE' in conjunction with UNICEF, targeted at emergency environments (The Communication Initiative Network, 2008).
+A visually-appealing and ventilated portable classroom or public space version called the Container DD has also been developed.
 It can be transported by truck and easily erected.